demandio/ember-prerender/README.md

 The concept and plugin code is based loosely off of the [Prerender Service](https://github.com/collectiveip/prerender) by Todd Hooper.
-Unlike the Prerender Service, the goal of the project is to reduce rendering times by utilizing a long-lived instance of an app instead of reloading it on every request.
+Unlike the Prerender Service, the goal of ember-prerender is to reduce rendering times by utilizing a long-lived instance of an app instead of reloading it on every request.
 In addition, you have the flexibility of using JSDOM instead of PhantomJS.